 Unlike core modules, components can be freely selected and assembled by the user according to his scope of application.
 A typical system would consist of a sensor perceiving the environment, an algorithm performing analysis of this environment and making decisions and a dynamics algorithm receiving directives from the algorithm and calculating the actual physical simulation step.
 When assembling a system, the user shall of course care about connecting the chosen component via signals, which are understood by the sender and the receiver.

 Completing the loop back to the graphical UI, a plugin can await the completion of one or several experiments and collect the output produced by the simulation in order to evaluate and/or visualize the results.

 The illustration above shows the simulation process in openPASS.
 By configurations in the GUI the user set up the desired simulation run.
-Basically, the GUI supports the user to set up the simulation in accessing and writing .xml, openSCENARIO and openDRIVE files.
+Basically, the GUI supports the user to set up the simulation in accessing and writing XML, XODR and XOSC files.
 After the setup of the configuration files the simulation can be executed.
-As an output .csv and .xml files are generated.
+As an output CSV and XML files are generated.
 For the future, the evaluation over the GUI should be available which is yet still under development.

 Back to the top